Visiting Ephesus? The ancient ruins at Ephesus are a must-see destination along the perfect Turkey itinerary.

 Kusadasi to Ephesus

-The best way to reach Ephesus from Kusadasi is to book a half-day guided tour that includes hotel pick up, transportation, entrance fee and knowledgeable guide.
+The best way to reach Ephesus from Kusadasi is to book a half-day guided tour that includes hotel pick up, transportation, entrance fee and a knowledgeable guide.
 Or, you can make the quick Kusadasi Ephesus journey by car with a maximum of 30 minutes of driving time.